 ⚠️ Important disclosure

-Quietwealth Upload is a free budgeting awareness tool, not financial advice.
-The AI-generated categorisations, benchmarks and observations in this tool are provided for general educational purposes only and do not take into account your individual circumstances, financial situation, needs or objectives.
+Quietwealth is a free budgeting awareness tool, not financial advice.
+The AI-generated categorisations, net worth estimates, tax calculations, and observations in this tool are provided for general educational purposes only and do not take into account your individual circumstances, financial situation, needs or objectives.

 This tool reads your uploaded statement, categorises transactions, and reports back what it sees — using Anthropic's Claude AI for analysis.